Marlens

-Marlens (/fr/) was a commune in the Haute-Savoie department in the Rhône-Alpes region in south-eastern France.
+Marlens (/fr/; Marlin) was a commune in the Haute-Savoie department in the Rhône-Alpes region in south-eastern France.

 On 1 January 2016 it was merged with Cons-Sainte-Colombe to create the new commune Val-de-Chaise.

 There's a popular paragliding site on the hillside to the north of the village.
 The paragliders land at the village itself.